In the first blogpost about the summer blouse ‘Amy’ from INSPIRATION 1/2020 you could read about how to sew the neck and yoke.

 Tie the ends to prevent unravelling.

 I’m ready for Spring!
-I already decided to make more blouses with this pattern.
+I already decided to make more blouses with Summer blouse ‘Amy’ from INSPIRATION 1/2020.
 When adjusting (sleeve)length, next blouses will sure look different.